 You’re more trustworthy as a woman.
 Women and families will be much more open to your presence, and men will not feel intimidated or defensive around you.
 In this regard, it’s easier to find hosts as a female traveler.

 You’re going to be stared at all. the. time.
 Sometimes it’s sexual.
 Sometimes it’s curious.
 Other times it’s scornful.
 Whatever the case, prepare to have all eyes on you.

 Solo travelers will stand out.
 Pakistani women don’t often do things alone in Pakistan.
-If wandering around alone as a woman, you’re going to get a lot of attention.
+If traveling solo, you’re going to get a lot of attention.

 You’ll be constantly surrounded by men.
 It’s hard to meet women in Pakistan—I didn’t meet any women I could really talk with until my second or third trip to the country.
 Unless you speak Urdu, you’re far more likely to be restricted to communicating with men only in most areas.